-- Open Project this opens the project for editing (same as a mouse left click). - View Image Full Size the opens a window that displays the current project's image in full width/height.
+- Open Project this opens the project for editing (same as a mouse left click). - Rename Project this opens a dialog where you can enter a new name for the project. - Upload Project this uploads the selected project to your Build-A-Board.com account.
+The system must have a valid license obtained from your Build-A-Board.com account to correctly operate this feature.
+A separate process will open a status window during the upload process. - View Image Full Size the opens a window that displays the current project's image in full width/height.
 This window can be closed by clicking on it, or moving to another project selection. - Refresh View this will requery the source folder and redisplay the Projects available. - Cancel cancels the context menu. - Delete Project this is the only way to remove and delete a project from within the Builder.
 You must verify this action, and be aware that the source files and folders, and all data pertaining to the project are deleted, and there is no way to recover this data once a project is deleted! - Exit Build-A-Board Exits and closes the Builder application.